-SAE -- Stands for Society of Automotive Engineers

-SCALE - A discoloring or oxidation on the surface of hot forged fasteners.
+SAE - Stands for Society of Automotive Engineers SCALE - A discoloring or oxidation on the surface of hot forged fasteners.
 SCREW MACHINE - Cutting and removing material in order to form a fastener.
 SECONDARY OPERATIONS - Less important than the major steps of heading or cold forming fasteners, secondary operations include grinding, polishing, drilling.
 SEMI FINISHED HEX CAPS - The normally sold variety of stainless hex head cap screws, semi finished have the same dimensions as a finished fastener but with generally greater tolerances.

-SHEAR STRENGTH - Measured by the push or pull against the side of a fastener until the fastener breaks (for example, moving an object continually against the side of a screw that is protruding from a wall).
-As a rule of thumb, shear strength is two-thirds of tensile strength.
-Double Shear Strength is applying a load against a fastener in two places causing the fastener to break into three pieces.
+SHEAR STRENGTH push Measured the or pull against the side of a fastener breaks (for example, object continu-ally against moving an the side of a screw that is protruding from a wall).
+As a rule of thumb, shear strength is two-thirds of tensile Double Shear Strength is applying a load against a fastener in two places causing the fastener to break into three pieces.